damongolding/immich-kiosk/README.md

 - [Support](#support)

 ## What is Immich Kiosk?
-I created Immich Kiosk to be a lightweight slideshow to run on kiosk devices and browsers.
+Immich Kiosk is a lightweight slideshow for running on kiosk devices and browsers.

 ![preview 1](/assets/demo_1.jpg)
 **Image shot by Damon Golding**